cg5-/baba-modding-guide/README.md

 Now `<ox, oy>` is a unit vector pointing in the unit’s direction, and the tile in front of the unit is at `(unit.values[XPOS] + ox, unit.values[YPOS] + oy)`.

 `unit.strings[UNITNAME]` - this tells you what kind of unit it is.
-Text objects have “text_” in front of their name.
+Text objects have "text_" in front of their name.
 Example values are "baba", "rock", "text_baba" and "text_is".
-When interacting with rules, it might be helpful to use `getname(unit)` instead, which returns “text” for all text objects.
+When interacting with rules, it might be helpful to use `getname(unit)` instead, which returns "text" for all text objects.

 ## Coordinate System
 The width and height of the current level are stored in `roomsizex` and `roomsizey`, and coordinates range from 0 to `roomsize<x|y> - 1`.
 However the playable area is surrounded by a 1-tile wide frame of "edge" tiles, so the actual playable area is `roomsizex - 2` tiles wide and `roomsizey - 2` tall.
 The playable area ranges from `(1,1)` to `(roomsizex - 2, roomsizey - 2)`.
 Increasing x moves to the right and increasing y moves down.